billsix/cprogrammingbook/doc/03-ControlFlow.rst

 and for.
 In a while, a continue will go immediately to the test of the controlling expression.
-The same thing in a for will do two things: first the update expression is evaluated, then the controlling expresion is evaluated.
+The same thing in a for will do two things: first the update expression is evaluated, then the controlling expression is evaluated.

 goto and labels
 ~~~~~~~~~~~~~~~